junxit/us-congress-bills-117/metadata.md

 - 2021-11-18 — Introduced in Senate
 - 2021-11-18 — Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2022-05-11 — Committee on Commerce, Science, and Transportation.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-09-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+With written report No. 117-161.
+- 2022-09-27 — Committee on Commerce, Science, and Transportation.
+Reported by Senator Cantwell with an amendment in the nature of a substitute.
+With written report No. 117-161.
+- 2022-09-27 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 503.